Ask if your guests have special dietary needs and clearly communicate special needs to your caterer.

 If your audience dominates a specific culture or religion, be sure to serve cuisine appropriate for them.

-Planning a lunch meeting, opt for an easy-to-eat, fortifying lunch that is pre-prepared.
+Planning a lunch meeting?
+Opt for an easy-to-eat, fortifying lunch that is pre-prepared.
 If the meal is to offer a reprieve from a day-long meeting, consider a more playful meal that allows guests to customize choices (i.e. sundae bar).

 If coordinating a stand-up reception, steer clear of anything with bones, dipping sauces, shells, etc.

 Depending upon the nature of your event, you may have 5 to 15 percent attrition and can almost guarantee a few walk-ups.
 Discuss with your caterer the overage percent they prepare.
-Typically, our caterers stick very close to our final tally, so be careful which number you guarantee.